-Exploring the city of Utrecht
+Exploring the old town center of Utrecht

-Exploring a bit more, we found the Dom Tower and Domkerk (Dom Church).
-They are towering (Pun intended)!!
 You feel so tiny next to these huge structures.
 I think it also has to do with the fact that they are in such a small area, so it makes them feel bigger.
 When you walk inside, it is just as grand as it is on the outside.
 And the lucky people of Utrecht are still able to have their Protestant services in this beautiful church.

 Once we ordered and got our drinks, it started pouring and the wind was blowing pretty hard.
 We checked with the server and found a table inside by the window.
 As soon as we got to the door we heard a strange noise.
 We looked back and there were hail pellets on the ground.
 WOW!
 Weather is crazy over here!
 It was sunny, misted, rained, poured, hailed, and was sunny again all within an hour or so.
 And it wasn’t progressive, it was random.